RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 }
 ```

-To call this from FoxPro looks like this:
+Compile it again, then call it from FoxPro looks like this:

 ```foxpro
 loBridge = GetwwDotnetBridge()
 ? loBridge.LoadAssembly("FoxProInterop.dll")

 TEXT TO lcMarkdown NOSHOW